ajmarquez/flickhunter/index.md

 ##FlickHunter

-An iOS alternative to explore movies and check what to watch next!
+#An iOS alternative to explore movies and check what to watch next!

+Soon we will post more information about this movie app!